 What is the minimum deposit to open a Swiss bank account?

-There is no universal minimum.
-Retail banks such as UBS accept personal accounts with no minimum or a nominal CHF 1,000 initial deposit.
+It depends on the bank and account type.
+Retail banks like UBS accept personal accounts with no minimum or a nominal CHF 1,000 initial deposit.
+Cantonal banks such as ZKB start from CHF 0 for residents.
+Non-resident personal accounts typically require CHF 50,000-250,000.
 Private banking divisions require CHF 250,000 to CHF 5 million.
-Corporate accounts generally have no statutory minimum, but banks may require an initial deposit of CHF 10,000-50,000 depending on the business type.
+Corporate accounts have no statutory minimum, but banks may require CHF 10,000-50,000 depending on the business type.

 Can a non-resident open a Swiss bank account without visiting Switzerland?

-How long does it take to open a Swiss corporate bank account?
+How long does it take to open a Swiss bank account?

-The timeline ranges from 2 to 8 weeks depending on the bank and the complexity of the corporate structure.
-Simple Swiss GmbH or AG structures with Swiss-resident directors open faster (2-3 weeks).
-Complex holding structures with foreign beneficial owners, multi-layered ownership, or high-risk jurisdictions can take 6-8 weeks due to enhanced KYC/AML checks.
+For Swiss residents, personal accounts take 1-5 business days with digital banks or 1-2 weeks with traditional banks.
+Non-resident personal accounts take 3-6 weeks.
+Corporate accounts range from 2-8 weeks depending on the complexity of the corporate structure.
+Simple Swiss GmbH or AG structures with Swiss-resident directors open faster (2-3 weeks), while complex holding structures with foreign beneficial owners can take 6-8 weeks.

 Is Swiss bank secrecy still relevant in 2026?